 The well being of our families and communities is inextricably bound to the health of our land, our cities and our planet.
 Permaculture offers hope of profound societal transformation.
 Supporting PINA through your membership is a low cost, low effort step you can take to significantly increase the connected yield of our permaculture efforts.
 Membership Overview

-If you do not have a log-in because you have never registered on the PINA website, please use our registration page as if you are a new member.
+If you do not have a log-in because you have never registered on the PINA website, please use our Become a Member page as if you are a new member.
 This applies to all member types – regular, diplomate, or fast-track candidate.

 If you need any other assistance with your membership, please use the Contact form to get in touch with our administrator.

 Permaculture Design Course

 A weekend course will generally involve primarily local participants, can build ongoing local connections and is more convenient for those working weekday jobs.
 It can also delve more deeply into uniquely local issues and potentially provide better access to resources of immediate concern to you.

 On-line courses do not offer the same level of instructor interaction, group support, hands-on training or group design experience as a face to face PDC.
 That being said, due to geographic location, time or financial issues, some people may only be able to take an on-line PDC.
 As with other courses, PINA recommends taking an on-line PDC from an instructor with a high level of competency.

 The pathway to becoming a teacher of the PDC is a matter of some debate in the movement.
 There are excellent teachers of the PDC who have not gone through the PINA diploma process.
 Please investigate the background and experience of your prospective PDC instructor.
 We look forward to offering a calendar of courses offered by PINA certified instructors in the future.

 Permaculture Design magazine publishes a quarterly calendar of PDC offerings across North America.